RichardLitt/knowledge/words.md

-bolus, n. a food ball of bugs that swifts use to bring back to their young forestall, v. to halt asseverate, v. declare or state solemnly or emphatically
+bolus, n. a food ball of bugs that swifts use to bring back to their young forestall, v. to halt asseverate, v. declare or state solemnly or emphatically quilombo, n. a refuge, a community of ex-slaves in Brazil congee, n. an oriental dish that revitalizes, like porridge lignin, n. a chemical that helps woody growth. anticline, n. a formation of strata rota Fortunae, n. the wheel of Fortune, from Boetheius salvific, adj. related to salvation
+Essene, sect of Jews at Qumran
+Davidic, adj. related to King David